Sutton County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: You may have received a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the suspension begins if you don't request a hearing or if the suspension is upheld.
+Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
+This permit is typically valid for 40 days, allowing you to drive until the ALR hearing takes place, or until the suspension officially begins if you don't request a hearing.

 If You Refused Testing